idewcomputing/project-trivia-health/trivia/index.md

 | -- | -- | -- | -- |
 | No reasonable effort made. | A reasonable effort was made, but components of the core expectations were not sufficiently met. | The core expectations of the assignment were sufficiently met, but little advanced work was delivered. | The core expectations were met along with compelling advanced work. |

-#### **Ultimately your work will be assessed by many people during the final presentation.
+> **Ultimately your work will be assessed by many people during the course and the final presentation.
 So teams should carefully consider the perspective of visitors that may have no prior knowledge of your project.**

-## Final Deliverables
+### Final Deliverables

 Each stage of the project has a set of deliverables, but they lead up to the following final deliverables from the team.